 Clear and Prepare the Area

 Begin by removing weeds, roots, and debris to create a clean base.
 Proper preparation prevents regrowth and improves drainage.
-This step is just as important as installations in vegetable gardens or flower beds, ensuring the landscape fabric underneath performs effectively long term.
+This step is just as important as installations in vegetable gardens or flower beds, ensuring the landscape fabric underneath performs effectively over the long term.

 Apply Pre-Emergent (Optional but Recommended)